-As a small business owner, it’s critical that you’re involved in the financial management of your business.
-Here are my top accounting and bookkeeping tips to keep the process simple and help you understand how accounting information can increase the success of your business.
+As a small business owner, you must be involved in the financial management of your business.
+Here are my top accounting and bookkeeping tips to help you understand how accounting information can increase your business’s success.

 - Base your bookkeeping on bank transactions, not receipts.